Task-force-for-AI-agents-in-Healthcare/ai-agents-healthcare-standards/HAARF/1.0/en/0x90-Appendix-A_Glossary.md

 ## P

-**Patient-Centered Care**: Healthcare approach prioritizing patient preferences, values, and needs in clinical decision-making, which HAAISVS ensures is preserved in AI-augmented care delivery.
+**Patient-Centered Care**: Healthcare approach prioritizing patient preferences, values, and needs in clinical decision-making, which HAARF ensures is preserved in AI-augmented care delivery.

 **PCCP**: See FDA PCCP above.